 It is brutally hot again in the Bay Area and our air conditioning is struggling to keep up.
 I work from home and it is HOT in our house.
 Hot to the point that I won’t turn on the oven (or even the toaster oven.)
 Every meal must be either uncooked, or cooked outside on the grill so we don’t heat up the inside of our house any more.

-I created this fig tart recipe to be delicious without any cooking.
+I created this no-bake fig tart recipe to be delicious without any cooking.

 This dessert is wheat free and Celiac safe 🙂

 (*Please note there may be affiliate links in this post.
 Making a purchase through this link will not change the price you pay, but a tiny commission will come to Fearless Dining to help offset the costs of running this blog.
 I appreciate your support.)

 - Easy to use mini tart pans.
 The bottoms pop out so the tart is so easy to remove from the pan.

 - 1 cup cashew meal or sub almond meal

 - 2 tablespoons sugar

 - 2 tablespoons coconut flour

 - 3-4 tablespoons butter melted (add 3 and mix.
 Add one more if needed)